InterDigitalInc/CompressAI-Vision/README.md

 # CompressAI-Vision

-A complete documentation is provided [here](https://interdigitalinc.github.io/CompressAI-Vision/index.html), including [tutorials](https://interdigitalinc.github.io/CompressAI-Vision/tutorials)
+A complete documentation is provided [here](https://interdigitalinc.github.io/CompressAI-Vision/index.html), including [installation](https://interdigitalinc.github.io/CompressAI-Vision/installation), [CLI usage](https://interdigitalinc.github.io/CompressAI-Vision/cli_usage.html), as well as [tutorials](https://interdigitalinc.github.io/CompressAI-Vision/tutorials)

 ## Synopsis

-CompressAI-Vision helps you to develop, test and evaluate compression models with standardized tests in the context of "Video Coding for Machines" (**VCM**), i.e. compression methods optimized for machine tasks algorithms such as Neural-Network (NN)-based detectors.
+CompressAI-Vision helps you to develop, test and evaluate compression models with standardized tests in the context of "Video Coding for Machines" (VCM), i.e. compression methods optimized for machine tasks algorithms such as Neural-Network (NN)-based detectors.

 End-to-end NN-based compression models as well as traditional codecs can be evaluated and compared using full pipelines including compression/decompression and task algorithm such that performances can be measured as bit-stream bit-rate vs. task accuracy.